-I appreciate some peoples' concern that I wrote a book called Trump Bubbles about the dangerous patterns of Donald Trump, but I haven't written a similar book on or given a high-conflict personality analysis of Hillary Clinton.
+I appreciate some peoples' concern that I wrote a book called Trump Bubbles about the dangerous patterns of Donald Trump, but I haven't written a similar book on or given a high conflict personality analysis of Hillary Clinton.
 I'm not a politician or a political person, or a political scientist.
 I'm not working on anyone's campaign.
 In recent years I have voted for both Republicans and Democrats, depending on the individual.
-I didn't wrote about any candidates in 2008 or 2012.
+I didn't write about any candidates in 2008 or 2012.

 High Conflict Scorecard Ratings